What we saw during Tuesday’s Seahawks training camp

 Carroll said Pocic is “a couple days’’ away from returning but that he won’t play against the Raiders.
 That will mean a good audition for Fuller, who is in an open competition with Pocic for the starting job.
 That Pocic has $3 million guaranteed indicates he’s going to make the roster in some capacity.
 But since the first day of camp, Carroll has said Fuller would be given every opportunity to win the job.

 The varying absences made the second-team offensive line look even stranger.
-From left to right, it read: Greg Eiland, Jared Hocker Brad Lundblade.
-Jake Curhan and Lukayus McNeil.
-McNeil was officially added to the roster on Tuesday morning and then spent the afternoon getting significant snaps in practice, indicative of the team’s depth issues at tackle (another backup tackle, Tommy Champion, is out with an injury).
+From left, it read: Greg Eiland, Jared Hocker, Brad Lundblade, Jake Curhan and Lukayus McNeil.
+McNeil was officially added to the roster Tuesday morning and then spent the afternoon getting significant snaps in practice, indicative of the team’s depth issues at tackle (another backup tackle, Tommy Champion, is out with an injury).

 With Carroll saying Brown will sit out the preseason and with Ogbuehi out a few weeks, Seattle’s tackle situation will definitely be something to watch the rest of the month.